simonzhow/ocp/README.md

 A simple web application build using React and Java that allows users to purchase a ticket with a **single** click.

-Uses Ticketmaster's Discovery, Parter, and Seat Search API.
+Uses Ticketmaster's Discovery, Partner, and Commerce API.

 *© 1999-2017 Ticketmaster.
 All rights reserved.*